segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 hidden: true
 ---

-## Overview

-Linked Audiences allows you to send the predefined traits of any audience profile, along with the attributes of any entities used to match the profile into the audience to Braze and use those traits and attributes for [dynamically personalizing  email messages](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid){:target="_blank"}.
+Linked Audiences allows you [dynamically personalize email messages](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid){:target="_blank"} in Braze using the predefined traits of any Linked Audience profile and the attributes of any entities used to match the profile into the audience.

 The following topic is intended for a Technical Marketer and Data Engineer to complete together while setting up their Linked Audience.